nausicaan/alc/README.md

 # ALC

-ALC is an Ansible playbook, which together with two Ruby scripts, gathers and downloads all achived PDF's for storage.
+ALC gathers and downloads all achived PDF's for storage.

 ## Prerequisites